return42/sphkerneldoc/linux_src_doc/drivers/tty/tty_buffer_c.rst

 Callers other than \ :c:func:`flush_to_ldisc`\  need to exclude the kworker from concurrent use of the line discipline, see \ :c:func:`paste_selection`\ .

-Returns the number of bytes not processed
+Returns the number of bytes processed

 .. _`flush_to_ldisc`: